 8.3.
 The impression of the printing pallet or of the hold down arises as a natural effect of the production process and shall not be considered a defect of the final product.

-8.7.
-The Supplier shall not be liable for defects that arise from the properties of the material provided by the Customer.
+8.5.
+The Supplier shall not be liable for defects that arise from the characteristics of the material provided by the Customer.

-8.10.
+8.8.
 Upon collecting the goods, the Customer is obliged to check the goods with professional care and to notify the Supplier about the presence of defects connected with defective apparel immediately after collecting the goods (within 3 days at the latest) notify the Supplier of the occurrence of any defects.
 In the event that the Customer does not notify the Supplier of defects within the relevant period, they lose any potential claims from defects.

-8.11.
-If the supplied goods contain defects, the Customer shall be entitled for a remedy of the defects in line with the Civil Code.
+8.9.
+If the supplied goods contain defects, the Customer shall be entitled for a remedy of the defects.
 The Supplier may choose to remedy the defects by supplying equivalent goods or by repairing the defective goods.
 Should the remedy of the defects not be possible, the Customer shall be entitled for a discount from the Purchase Price.

 The repair may not be possible for these reasons:

 a) The apparel needed to perform the works is not available.

 b) It is not possible to perform the works later on a low number of pieces, if the technology does not allow it.

 8.10.
 The goods are not considered defective if the defective apparel accounts for 2% (two percent) or three pieces (in the case of the Customer’s order, the higher number prevails) of the total amount of ordered apparel.